 - a.
 Exactly one (1) Core Power Distribution Module is required for Teams using any Modern Robotics Core Control Modules. - b.
 No more than two (2) Core Device Interface Modules are allowed. - c.
 Any quantity of Core Motor, or Core Servo Controllers are allowed. - d.
 Any quantity of REV Servo Power Modules is allowed. - e.
-No more than two (2) REV Expansion Hubs are allowed. - Any quantity of REV SPARK Mini Motor Controllers are allowed. - g.
-The REV Control Hub is not allowed. - h.
-The Core Legacy Module is not allowed.
+No more than two (2) REV Expansion Hubs are allowed. - f.
+Any quantity of REV SPARK Mini Motor Controllers are allowed.